SAP-archive/teched2021-INT160/exercises/exercise0/README.md

 The full detailed steps are described in the [Setup PDF document](Setup%20Trial%20Landscape.pdf)

-After completing these steps you will have your system ready with access to your:
+After completing these steps you will have your system ready with access to:

-- SAP Intelligent Intelligent Robotic Process Automation Factory
+- SAP Intelligent Robotic Process Automation Factory
-- Get your Desktop Agent installed in your Windows machine
+- your Desktop Agent installed in your Windows machine

 ## Summary